lscambo13/ElegantFin/README.md

   <summary><i>Detailed steps for server-side implementation</i></summary>

 1. Open Dashboard from Administration tab in Settings.
-2. From the side bar, select the Branding tab if you are on Jellyfin 10.11.X OR the General tab on Jellyfin 10.10.X.
+2. From the side bar, select the Branding tab if you are on Jellyfin 10.11.X or the General tab on older version.
-3. Scroll down to find Custom CSS code box under Branding section.
+3. Scroll down to find Custom CSS code box.
 4. Paste the custom css in Custom CSS code box.
 5. Click save
 </details>